Angel Investor Terms: Everything You Need To Know

 How Do Stock Holdings Work?

 Your company can issue many stock classes, each with its own rights.
 For example, preferred stock can be issued to investors and allows them to receive dividends with priority over common stockholders.
 Common stock is often issued to employees and founders.

 A detailed list of stock ownership by individual and entity is called a capitalization table.
 It lists the ownership percentages of each owner, which must add up to 100 percent.
 Think of the capitalization table as a spreadsheet of sorts.

 Owners earn their stock holdings over time through a process called vesting.
 This provides the original founders and owners a reason to stay with the company.
 For founders and employees, the vesting period is often three or four years.
 If the person leaves before the vesting period is over, a portion of the stock will be returned to the company.

 When you give another individual or business part of your company's stock, this is called dilution.
 You now own less of the company to make room for another owner.

 When your company receives a loan that can be repaid with stock, this is called a convertible note.
 This type of loan has a maturity date and an interest rate; it can often be converted at a discounted rate in the future.

 Often, an investor will require a certain percentage of stock shares to be dedicated to future employees through a stock option pool.
 This also dilutes your ownership stake and can range from 5 to 20 points of equity depending on the agreement.

 If you need help with angel investor terms, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.